verygoodsecurity/terraform-provider-vgs/README.md

 ~ VGS_CLIENT_ID=xxx VGS_CLIENT_SECRET=yyy terraform apply
 ```

-# How to buld from source
+# How to build from source
+Requirements: Go

 ## For your system
+To compile binaries:
 ```shell
 ~ make build
 ~ ls ./bin